 If it is found in your home, there are many solutions out there for either removing or safely containing the materials.
 Talk with your professional consultants on the next steps in the process in order to maintain a safe and healthy home.

 Asbestos is a group of naturally occurring fibrous minerals known for their heat resistance, durability, and insulating capabilities.
 Historically, these properties made asbestos an attractive option for various building and construction materials.

 Common Types of Asbestos

-There are several types of asbestos that have been commonly used.
+There are several types that have been commonly used.
 The most prevalent include:

-Chrysotile: Often found in roofing, walls, and flooring.
+Chrysotile: Often found in roofing, walls, floor tiles, and flooring.